python/cpython/Doc/library/typing.rst

 .. class:: Reader[T]

-   Protocol for reading from a file or other I/O stream.
+   Protocol for reading from a file or other input stream.

    .. method:: read(size=...)
    .. method:: readline(size=...)